 Cutting and Handling ACM Panels

 The panels can be cut a number of ways, but the best way I've found is on a table saw with a common 32 tooth carbide blade.
 The Aluminum isn't that much of a challenge for a saw blade as the aluminum is only about as thick as ones thumbnail.
-This method leaves a nice edge that can be sanded easily with a few passes with 150 grit paper.
+This method leaves a nice edge with a small burr that can be sanded easily with a few passes with 150 grit paper on a sanding block.

 Other methods, such as cutting with a box knife, leave the edge with a bit of a ridge that is much harder to sand down.

-In preparation for priming I sand with a 150 grit Garnet sand paper.
-The polyester paint sands quite nicely, making a free sanding dust without gumming up, like chewing gum, on the sandpaper.
-The objective here is to sand the surface thoroughly, without sanding through the paint and into the aluminum.
-I use an electric sander and am careful to sand the surface thoroughly making sure there are no glossy spots yet not sand through to metal.
-My best results were with an open grit Garnet paper.
+In preparation for priming I sand with a 320 grit sand paper on a small cheap orbital sander.
+I've used Garnet and Aluminum Oxide papers they both work fine.
+The polyester paint sands quite nicely, making a free sanding dust without gumming up on the sandpaper.
+The objective here is to sand the surface thoroughly without sanding through the paint and into the aluminum.
+Make sure there are no glossy spots.
+I've used many different papers, my best results were with 320 grit paper and a very light pressure

-I then take the panels to the kitchen sink and wash them free of the sanding dust and dry them and set them up to be primed.
-Just before I prime them I give each a squirt (from a plant mister) of rubbing alcohol to clear any surface oils and they are ready to prime.
+I wash the panels in water and dry them to eliminate the sanding dust.
+Just before I prime them, I wipe each with a little rubbing alcohol to clear any surface oils and they are ready to prime.

 I use DTM Bonding Primer B66 A 50 by Sherwin Williams.
-It's a water based Distributed Acrylic Base which provides strong adhesion and is especially designed for priming over pre-finished metal siding such as the polyester polymers used on Dibond. the B66 A 50 includes a small amount of marble dust that provides a nice tooth for adherence of Gesso coats to follow.
+It's a water based Distributed Acrylic Base which provides strong adhesion and is especially designed for priming over pre-finished metal siding such as the polyester polymers used on ACM's and Dibond.
+The B66 A 50 includes a small amount of marble dust that provides a nice tooth for adherence of Gesso or other top coats to follow.

 Especially note that there are two kinds of DTM primers that Sherwin Williams sells.
-Be sure to buy the Bonding Primer B66 A 50 which is intended to be painted over and leaves a very nice toothy surface for the Gesso to adhere to.
+Be sure to buy the Bonding Primer B66 A 50 which is intended to have a top coat application and leaves a very nice toothy surface.

 DTM Primer Application